Undergraduate Course Catalog 2016-2017

 The Residential Life staff includes a director, a team of 30 professional staff members, and 150 resident assistants (RAs) who are a carefully selected group of undergraduate and graduate students.
 Each residence hall is staffed with at least one full-time professional and several resident assistants.

-The director of residential life also serves as assistant vice president for student and academic services.
+The director of residential life also serves as assistant vice president for student life.
 In addition, Residential Life staff members often initiate responses to individual student emergencies.
 The assistant vice president also assumes co-responsibility for leadership development, establishing joint ventures with academic programs, orienting new students to the University, and educational and social programming.

 Students are welcome to stop by the Residential Life Office, located in 13A Hitchcock Hall, or call (603) 862-2268 for more information.